meshula/USD/README.md

 > python USD/build_scripts/build_usd.py /path/to/my_usd_install_dir
 ```

+Additionally you can provide the `--build-apple-framework` flag to create a framework output, for easier integration
+into an Xcode application.
+Framework support is currently experimental, and will always build monolithic.

 ###### iOS

 When building from a macOS system, you can cross compile for iOS based platforms.